 To facilitate the access to the SAGA interface, RSAGA frequently provides user-friendly wrapper-functions with meaningful default values (see RSAGA documentation for examples, e.g.,

-So the function call for calculating the ‘SAGA Wetness Index’ becomes as simple as:
+So the function call for calculating the ‘SAGA Wetness Index’ becomes:

-You can find a much more extended version of the presented example in the RSAGA vignette
+You can find an extended version of this example in

-This example includes statistical geocomputing, i.e., it uses a GIS to derive terrain attributes as predictors for a non-linear Generalized Additive Model (GAM) to predict spatially landslide susceptibility (Muenchow, Brenning, and Richter 2012).
+vignette("RSAGA-landslides") which includes the use of statistical geocomputing to derive terrain attributes as predictors for a non-linear Generalized Additive Model (GAM) to predict spatially landslide susceptibility (Muenchow, Brenning, and Richter 2012).